Marijuana Attorney in Madison (Possession, Intent to Distribute, and more severe charges)

 |Subsequent offense is subject to additional penalties|

-Likewise, it is also illegal in Wisconsin to cultivate or grow cannabis in your home or on your property; and it has the most severe penalties.
-Penalties for cultivation may come on top of possession or intent charges; that is why you should call us first and we’ll work with you to get your charges reduced.
+It is also illegal in Wisconsin to cultivate or grow cannabis in your home or on your property, and the penalties for doing so are the most severe.
+Penalties for cultivation may be added to possession or intent charges, which is why you should call Grieve Law ASAP.

 |4 plants or fewer||Felony||3.5 years||$10,000|